Colors

 Our Designer favorites

-The Benjamin moore Colors below are the stock color included in our default estimate pricing
+are included in all default estimate pricing

-When choosing a cabinet color, lighting is one of the most important details to consider.
-Although we are happy to provide color samples in our shop, it is helpful to remember that a color may look very different once it is seen inside your home or project space.
+When choosing your color(s), lighting is one of the most important details to consider.
+We can color & finish samples at our shop, but it’s important to understand that colors viewed there will look different in your own space.

 Below, you’ll see an example where the same color (Chantilly Lace) looks different depending on the time of day and type of lighting.

-Chantilly Lace in morning light
+Chantilly Lace in Morning light

-Chantilly Lace in night lighting
+Chantilly Lace in Afternoon lighting

-Chantilly Lace in ambient light
+Chantilly Lace in Ambient light

-Chantilly Lace in night lighting
+Chantilly Lace in Night lighting

 Whether you want Drama or subtlety,